nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Section by : [Jonathan](https://github.com/jontmy)

-Marking tasks as done allows users to selectively hide tasks that they have completed.
+Marking tasks as done allows users to selectively hide tasks that they have completed with the `list task` command afterward.

 Every task in the task book will be in either the done or undone state.
 New tasks will be created in the undone state.